UNESCO World Heritage Site Tour - 1 Day

 • Explore the artistic city of Lalitpur, famous for metal crafts, temples, and Newari heritage

-• Walk through the cultural streets of Bhaktapur, known for pottery, traditional architecture, and preserved medieval lifestyle
+• Walk through the cultural streets of Bhaktapur, known for pottery, traditional architecture, and a preserved medieval lifestyle

 • Visit the Kumari Ghar in Kathmandu, home of the Living Goddess in Durbar Square